brooksyott/licensing_app_kiro/docs/index.md

-# License Management API
+# License Management System

-A secure, scalable backend system built on ASP.NET Core 8.0 with PostgreSQL for managing software licenses, license keys, customers, and access control.
+A comprehensive full-stack application for managing software licenses, featuring a secure ASP.NET Core 8.0 backend API with PostgreSQL and a modern Vue.js 3 frontend.

+## Project Statistics

+- **Total Code**: 14,772 lines across 130 files
+- **Backend (C#)**: 8,517 lines in 80 files
+- **Frontend (Vue)**: 5,411 lines in 29 files
+- **Frontend (TypeScript)**: 844 lines in 21 files

 ## Overview

-The License Management API enables software vendors to:
+The License Management System enables software vendors to:

 - **Manage customers** and their license entitlements
 - **Define products and SKUs** for different software offerings